Wicked!

 Wicked!
 A Tale of Two Schools is a 2006 novel by English writer Jilly Cooper.
 It is the eighth book in the Rutshire Chronicles series.
 The novel is based on the interactions of staff and pupils of two schools in the fictional county of Larkshire, the private school Bagley Hall and the state-run Larkminster Comprehensive.
 Students include "Feral" Jackson, a Larkminster pupil whose mother is a drug addict, and Paris Alvaston, who lives in care.
 Rupert Campbell-Black also features as a pupil, when he takes a bet that he cannot pass GCSE English.
-Cooper undertook extensive research in preparation for the book, visiting both state and independent schools, including: Dean Close School, St Paul's, Bryanston School, St Mary's, Calne, Barnwood Park School and Brighton College.
+Cooper undertook extensive research in preparation for the book, visiting both state and independent schools.
 The novel received positive reviews, with Mary McCarthy stating that "a solid dose of low brow, high quality, vintage Cooper is just what a girl needs".

 Plot

 The novel is based on the interactions of staff and pupils of two schools in the fictional county of Larkshire.
 The schools in question are the private school Bagley Hall and the state-run Larkminster Comprehensive.
 The schools create a partnership to generate a tax break for Bagley Hall, when Larkminster is threatened with closure.
 Janna Curtis, the head teacher of Larkminster wants to save the school and to do so collaborates with Bagley's Hall's head teacher Hengist Brett-Taylor, who also finds her sexually attractive.
 Larkminster gets access to Bagley Hall's resources, and students of different social classes get to know one another.
 The two schools put on a production of Romeo & Juliet together.
 Students include "Feral" Jackson, a Larkminster pupil whose mother is a drug addict, and Paris Alvaston, who lives in care.
 Both are gifted: Feral at sport and Paris at literature.
 Bagley Hall pupils include Cosmo Rannaldini, son of Roberto who featured in previous novels, as well as Dora Belvedon, who becomes Paris' girlfriend, and Rupert Campbell-Black's children, Xavier and Bianca who were adopted from Colombia.
 Rupert also features as a pupil, when he takes a bet that he cannot pass GCSE English.